glondu/belenios/doc/nspawn/README.md

 -----------------------------------

 The deployment environment must be built from inside the development environment created above.
-It consists in a squashfs image of a root file system, and a directory which is mounted at `/var/belenios` inside the system.
+It is a squashfs image of a root file system.

 The image is built with the `belenios-stage3.sh` script, which creates `/target/rootfs.squashfs`.

-The directory can be created empty with just an `ocsigenserver.conf.in` file (which should be based on the one that can be found in Belenios sources).
-Beware, this directory and its contents must be owned by the `belenios` user.
+To run the script from the host, use the following command:

+    systemd-nspawn --directory=/path/to/development/environment /home/belenios/belenios/doc/nspawn/belenios-stage3.sh

 Deploying